The generalized Fermat equation with exponents 2, 3, n: Reducing the number of relevant twists

 Furthermore, if instead $p \geq 5$ satisfies $(3/p) = 1$, then all the previous isomorphisms are symplectic. \end{lemma}

 \begin{proof} The proof proceeds in the same way as for the previous lemma, replacing $2$ and~$3$ by $3$ and~$5$, respectively.
-Indeed, we see that $G_{U_3} = G_{L_5} \cdot I_3$ and that all the curves in the statement acquire good reduction over~$L_5$ and have trace of Frobenius $a_{L_5} = -18$.
+We now use Theorem~11 of~\cite{FK16} to obtain the result on the level of inertia.
+We then see that $G_{U_3} = G_{L_5} \cdot I_3$ and that all the curves in the statement acquire good reduction over~$L_5$ and have trace of Frobenius $a_{L_5} = -18$.
 We conclude as before that $\rhobar_{E,p}$ and~$\rhobar_{E',p}$ are isomorphic when restricted to~$G_{U_5}$.
-In the present case we have $[U_5 : \Q_3] = 4$, so it a priori conceivable that the representations differ by a quartic twist.
+In the present case we have $[U_5 : \Q_3] = 4$, so it a priori conceivable that the representations differ by an unramified quartic twist.
 However, this is not possible, because both representations have the same determinant.
-We conclude that they differ at most by a quadratic unramified twist and again explicit computations show that sometimes we do need to take the twist to get the mod~$5$ isomorphism. \end{proof}
+We conclude that they differ at most by an unramified quadratic twist. \end{proof}

 The statements of this lemma can be translated in terms of isomorphisms over~$\Q_3$ and `primitive' $\Q_3$-points in the same way as for the previous lemma.